runjtu/OnSite-Mine-unstructed-benchmark/README.md

 ## Usage:

-add scenarios (intersection/loading/unloading) in inputs/
+Add scenarios (intersection/loading/unloading) in inputs/

-get traj in outputs/results.csv
+Get traj in outputs/results.csv

-generate gif with output figs
+Generate gif with output figs

+Platform ver of this repo is 0.1.5 maintaining at https://github.com/runjtu/onsite_mine

+Welcome to take part in the 2nd Onsite auto-driving algorithm competition

+Visit https://www.onsite.com.cn/#/dist/unstructuredRoadTestTool for more information